 There are also about 150 giant volcanoes, up to 700 km in diameter and up to 5.5 km in height.
 They are mostly in the upland regions, and are widely scattered over the planet, instead of being found in linear volcanic chains like on Earth.
 This suggests that Venus does not have active plate tectonics.

-The volcano Sif Mons. is about 2 km high and nearly 300 km across.
+Large Shield Volcanoes on Venus d nearly 300 km across.
 It lies near the equator in Western Eistla Regio.
 There appear to be recent lava flows at the front of the image: these flows are about 120 km long, which suggests that these lavas were also very fluid.